Yoark/utils_srl/README.md

 - [x] Build multimodel that read in image + caption, outputs: srl labels for captions
 - [ ] Investigate the interaction between image and caption (mainly observe the attention learned)
+- [ ] Check if the image one could help alleviate the neccessity of decoding, concretely, decrease the need of hard constraints, like no two identical proto roles for the same predicate.
 - [ ] Iterate
-- [ ] Confusion matrix
+- [x] Confusion matrix
-- [ ] Per predicate consistency between performance and frequency
+- [o] Per predicate consistency between performance and frequency
 - [ ] exclude unexistable

 ## Dataloader